FAQ

 Yes, but the technique depends on the level of damage.
 If the hair is severely damaged, with level 4-5 damage, it is better to use hair botox only in a cold technique, without active flat-iron sealing.

 Yes.
-Hair botox is often used as an additional care step, especially on the ends, to add a protective film and reduce the risk of overdrying during hot procedures.
+Hair botox is often used as an additional care step, especially on the ends, to add a protective film and reduce the risk of overdrying during hot procedures with nanoplasty or keratin.

 No. Cold recovery is not designed for straightening.
 It works on hair quality: fullness, softness, elasticity and a well-groomed appearance.